 Penny round tiles are small, rounded tiles usually installed on a sheet.
 Their small size and bold, graphic designs allow them to create a stunning look on a fireplace surround.

 Plank tiles are rectangular but longer than traditional rectangular tiles.
-Generally, plank tiles are 24”, 36”, or 48” in length.
+Generally, plank tiles are 24, 36, or 48 inches in length.
 They look more like a plank of wood in their shape, though not necessarily in their finish.
 Plank tiles work well in horizontal, offset, herringbone, and chevron patterns.

 Specialty tile includes tiles cut in shapes like diamonds, triangles, fan or fish scales, arabesque cuts, ogees, and much more.
 Specialty tiles are more expensive, so use them to create a dramatic accent if you can’t afford to tile your entire fireplace with them.

-Tile sizes for each shape also can vary widely.
+Tile sizes for each shape widely vary.
 Using larger tiles means fewer grout lines.
 Some homeowners prefer this look.
 Other homeowners feel like the large tiles are out-of-proportion if the fireplace surround is smaller in size.
 There is no right or wrong answer, so it’s best to bring home some sample tiles to make sure you are happy with the final look.

-Whatever you end up deciding, fireplaces are natural focal points for a room, so a fireplace facelift can make a bold statement in your remodeling efforts without breaking the bank.
+Whatever tile you end up deciding on, fireplaces are a natural focal point for any room.
+A fireplace facelift can make a bold statement in your remodeling efforts, without breaking the bank.

 A fireplace can make a great addition to your bathroom, creating a sanctuary-like space.
 With all the options available, it can be difficult to figure out what is right for your home.
 Visit our showrooms for inspiration and talk to one of our project managers so they can help you create an eye-catching fireplace.DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center